mikirinkode/KotakMovie-DicodingMADE/README.md

 - Share Movie to other application

 ## If you want to Clone this Repo
 You need to have an API Key, because the data is from <a href="https://www.themoviedb.org/">TheMovieDatabase</a>.
 To get the api key you can go to this <a href="https://developers.themoviedb.org/3/">link</a>, sign up and you will get one.
-Then you can put it at Constants class in Core module (package: com.mikirinkode.kotakfilm.core.utils)
+Then you can put it at Constants.kt class in Core module (package: com.mikirinkode.kotakmovie.core.utils)
 ```
 class Constants {
     companion object{